 Today, more than 500,000 people pass through the station every day.
 It features a fluid mix of modern and historical architecture.
 The west side with a more classic architectural look is located close to the Imperial Palace in the Marunouchi business district.
 The Yaesu side is close to the stylish shopping district of Ginza and features more modern architecture.

-1. It was designed by Kingo Tatsuno: The father of modern Japanese architecture
+1. Tokyo Station was designed by Kingo Tatsuno: The father of modern Japanese architecture

 Prior to taking over the design of Tokyo Station from Franz Balzer, a German railway engineer, Kingo Tatsuno had already crafted a reputation as the designer of the main office of the Bank of Japan and other prominent buildings erected during the Meiji Period (1868-1912).